What is the most popular breed of gun dogs?

 This is one of the classic hunting dogs that are quick to adapt to working on both land and water.
 The pointer is known to have a sky-high prey drive and can engage in endless pursuit.
 As soon as it senses a nearby prey, instead of flushing it out, it shifts into hunting position with its body going towards the prey.

 With those characteristics, the pointer as a pet is prone to romping and jumping.
-If you are planning to keep one, fragile objects should be safely kept out of its reach.
+If you are planning to keep one, fragile objects should be safely kept out of their reach.
 The best thing to do is to introduce early crate training to a pointer.
 This will help avoid future destructive behaviours.